vintik1/russian-house/README.md

 - [ ] hide header when scrolling down
 - [ ] add flexible video background for Home page
 - [ ] add dropdowns for navbar links
+- [ ] add accessibility to the website
 - [x] add calendar into Hire page for viewing availability of the RH for rent
 - [x] set transition for covid alarm when click on close
 - [x] make alarm render after site was mounted